Skip to content

 Implementation

-Recipients will work with UTA Study Abroad to implement the programmatic aspects of the proposal, including the incorporation of the IES assessment, and must update Director of Study Abroad regarding the progress of their program development on a regular basis.
+Recipients will work with UTA Study Abroad to implement the programmatic aspects of the proposal and must update Director of Study Abroad regarding the progress of their program development on a regular basis.

 It is expected that faculty will actively participate in outreach and promotional efforts throughout the academic year to recruit students for their program, including but not limited to holding information sessions, participating in the Study Abroad Fair, visiting classes/student organizations, and promoting via social media.
 These recruitment efforts can take place virtually or in-person as conditions permit.
 Faculty are encouraged to contact UTA Study Abroad for assistance in identifying outreach strategies for their programs.